Ramadan: Supplications to Allah

 May Allah (swt) accept our Du’a and our good deeds, and may He give us the blessings of all the months of Ramadhan and Laila-tul-Qadr of our lifetime and enrich us with His infinite blessings, especially in this era of great divine grandeur when Allah has sent down His Messenger with the Ruh-il-Quddus to bring the people of the world, in particular the Muslims from darkness into light.
 Insha-Allah.
 Ameen.

--Friday Sermon of July 03, 2015 (16 Ramadan 1436 Hijri) delivered by the Khalifatullah Hadhrat Munir Ahmad Azim Saheb (atba) of Mauritius.
+- Friday Sermon of 03 July 2015 (16 Ramadan 1436 Hijri) delivered by Khalifatullah Hadhrat Munir Ahmad Azim Saheb (aba) of Mauritius.